gatsbyjs/gatsby/docs/blog/2019-08-13-Localised-strings-from-Kentico-Cloud-GatsbyJS-GraphQL/index.md

 - Utilize the query within your Gatsby layout/React code.
 - Making sure you create a new project to house all your localized strings.

-Like with many things in the CaaS arena, there’s many ways to approach tasks.
+Like with many things in the CaaS arena, there's many ways to approach tasks.
 There are other ways of handling localization but, having been round this before, I recommend this approach.

-localization is just one of the many challenges you’re going to face when working with CaaS platforms.
-If you’re working with Kentico Cloud and facing a particular challenge then get in touch with [Ilesh Mistry](mailto:ilesh.m@mmtdigital.co.uk) to see how I can help.
+localization is just one of the many challenges you're going to face when working with CaaS platforms.
+If you're working with Kentico Cloud and facing a particular challenge then get in touch with [Ilesh Mistry](mailto:ilesh.m@mmtdigital.co.uk) to see how I can help.